 If your child is studying full time, their degree should take them around three years to complete.
 They’ll need to pass certain requisites each year to be able to move to the following year.
 Some degrees like law or midwifery are very structured, with a lot of compulsory papers (courses).
 Others are broader, so students can choose a lot of subjects after completing any required ones.

-Your child will enrol in 3 to 4 papers (courses) each semester.
-Most papers take one semester to complete, but there are some that take two semesters.
-These papers are worth more credits towards the student's degree.
+Your child will enrol in 3 to 4 courses each semester.
+Most courses take one semester to complete, but there are some that take two semesters.
+These courses are worth more credits towards the student's degree.

-Students will have classes to attend for each paper during the semester.
-It's important for students to go to class, as it increases their chances of passing a paper.
-A student is also expected to do extra study for every paper outside of their classes.
+Students will have classes to attend for each course during the semester.
+It's important for students to go to class, as it increases their chances of passing a course.
+A student is also expected to do extra study for every course outside of their classes.

 Your child will need to organise their time and workload to meet deadlines – most students need to do about 40 hours of study a week, which is the equivalent of a full time job.